 4. Regular ventilation

-Summary: PVC materials used in toys (blind boxes, vinyl/Sofubi toys) are susceptible to deformation, yellowing, brittleness, cracking and greasing under high temperatures, ultraviolet rays and water vapor.
-Please protect collectibles from high temperatures, sunlight, moisture, organic solvents, grease and remember to breathe regularly during storage.
+Summary: PVC materials used in toys (such as blind boxes, vinyl, and Sofubi toys) are susceptible to deformation, yellowing, brittleness, cracking, and greasing when exposed to high temperatures, ultraviolet rays, and moisture.
+To preserve your collectibles, protect them from extreme temperatures, sunlight, moisture, organic solvents, and grease.
+Additionally, ensure proper ventilation during storage to prevent damage.

 ABS

-ABS and PVC are considered to be the main category of materials used in collectible toys.
-They are sensitive to light, heat and ultraviolet rays and are also subject to yellowing, brittleness and cracking.
-Maintenance methods for ABS materials are similar to those for PVC.
-It is important to note that the surface of ABS is easy to work with and can be subjected to many special surface treatments.
-Many collectible toys use production processes such as electroplating, flocking and so on to create a very different visual and tactile experience.
-The electroplating effect is dazzling in a crowd, but they are more difficult to maintain for the textures of collectibles.
+ABS and PVC are considered the primary materials used in collectible toys.
+Both are sensitive to light, heat, and ultraviolet rays, and are prone to yellowing, brittleness, and cracking.
+The maintenance methods for ABS materials are similar to those for PVC.
+It is important to note that the surface of ABS is easy to work with and can undergo various special treatments.
+Many collectible toys utilize production processes such as electroplating, flocking, and others to create unique visual and tactile experiences.
+While the electroplating effect can be eye-catching, these finishes are more difficult to maintain and require extra care to preserve the textures of the collectibles.

 A. Electroplating

-Electroplating uses the principle of electrolysis to deposit a thin layer of metal or alloy on the surface of a substrate.
-There are three main points of maintenance of the coating.
-First, the chemical damage of the surface layer to prevent fogging (no longer bright) and black spots (vulcanization); second, the adhesion effect of the surface layer to prevent drumming and peeling; third, the maintenance of the substrate to prevent deformation.
+Electroplating uses the principle of electrolysis to deposit a thin layer of metal or alloy onto the surface of a substrate.
+There are three key points to consider when maintaining the coating: First, protect the surface layer from chemical damage to prevent fogging (loss of shine) and black spots (vulcanization).
+Second, ensure good adhesion of the surface layer to prevent bubbling and peeling.
+Third, maintain the substrate to prevent deformation.

 1. Protection from high temperatures and humidity

-The coating is susceptible to fogging (no longer bright), black spots (vulcanization), bulging and peeling in high temperatures and humid environments.
-Storage in an environment with a relative humidity of less than 65% is recommended.
-See above for special protection against heat and humidity
+The coating is susceptible to fogging (loss of shine), black spots (vulcanization), bulging, and peeling in high temperatures and humid environments.
+It is recommended to store items in an environment with a relative humidity of less than 65%.
+For special protection against heat and humidity, refer to the guidelines mentioned above.

 2. Protection from hand perspiration, carbon monoxide, organic solvent cleaners

-Hand perspiration is extremely damaging to the electroplating, not only increasing humidity but also causing electrolyte contamination.
-It is strongly recommended that you wear gloves when playing with the collectibles.
-Keep away from gas and soot as carbon monoxide will cause grey-black netting cracks in the plating.
+Hand perspiration is highly damaging to electroplating, as it not only increases humidity but also contaminates the electrolyte.
+It is strongly recommended to wear gloves when handling collectibles.
+Additionally, keep them away from gas and soot, as carbon monoxide can cause grey-black cracking in the plating.

 3. Prevents abrasion and scratches

-Avoid placing them directly on rough, hard surfaces, especially the soles of your feet.
-It is recommended that you hold it gently while playing and place it on a soft felt or fleece cloth over the screen dividers.
-Or apply 3m non-marking stickers to the soles of your feet and peel them off without a scratch when you don't need them anymore.
+Avoid placing collectibles directly on rough, hard surfaces, especially the soles of your feet.
+It is recommended to handle them gently while playing and place them on a soft felt or fleece cloth on screen dividers.
+Alternatively, you can apply 3M non-marking stickers to the soles, which can be peeled off without leaving any marks when no longer needed.

 B. Flocking

-Flocking uses the principle of static electricity to create a pile with a negative charge and the substrate is in the zero position or ground state.
-The fluff is attracted to the isotropic substrate and accelerates vertically to the surface of the adhesive-coated substrate.
-The maintenance of flocking depends on three points firstly, the cleaning of the flock to prevent yellowing; secondly, the durability of the adhesive to prevent bulging and peeling; and thirdly, the maintenance of the substrate to prevent deformation.
-The methods are much the same, protection against high temperatures, humidity and organic solvent cleaners.
+Flocking uses static electricity to create a pile with a negative charge, while the substrate is grounded or at zero charge.
+The flocked fibers are attracted to the isotropic substrate and are accelerated vertically to the surface of the adhesive-coated substrate.
+The maintenance of flocked surfaces relies on three key factors: First, cleaning the flock to prevent yellowing; second, ensuring the durability of the adhesive to prevent bulging and peeling; and third, maintaining the substrate to prevent deformation.
+The maintenance methods are similar to those for electroplating, including protection against high temperatures, humidity, and organic solvent cleaners.

-2. For soiled parts, mix 95% warm water with 5% neutral soap (no bleach), dip a soft cloth in the solution and rub gently from the inside to the outside.
-Use the soft cloth wipe with a solution of 95% warm water and 5% neutral soap (not bleach) to clean the soiled area.
-Once the stain has been completely brushed off, use a dry cloth to absorb the foam.
-Then rinse with water and vacuum with a dry cloth.
-Ensure that the soap suds do not remain on the flocking as this will cause.
-Use a dry cloth to absorb the soap bubble once the stain has been completely brushed off.
-Then absorb with a dry cloth after rinsing with fresh water to ensure that no more bubbles remain on the flocking, otherwise it will cause discoloration over time.
+2. For soiled areas, mix 95% warm water with 5% neutral soap (without bleach).
+Dip a soft cloth in the solution and gently rub from the inside to the outside.
+After the stain is completely removed, use a dry cloth to absorb any foam.
+Then, rinse the area with water and blot with a dry cloth.
+Ensure that no soap suds remain on the flocking, as this can cause discoloration over time.

 Summary: The maintenance of ABS material is similar to that of PVC material.
-The electroplated and flocked finishes should be treated carefully.
-Protect from high temperatures, moisture, organic solvents, abrasive scratches and hand perspiration.
+Electroplated and flocked finishes require extra care.
+Protect them from high temperatures, moisture, organic solvents, abrasive scratches, and hand perspiration.

 PU and Poly

-Compared to PVC and ABS, PU and Poly are relatively stable.
-The collectibles made from them are not easily deformed and are not greasy.
-The critical elements of preservation focus on preventing breakage after collision due to the hard and brittle nature of these two materials.
+Compared to PVC and ABS, PU and Poly are relatively stable materials.
+Collectibles made from these materials are less prone to deformation and are not greasy.
+The main focus of preservation is preventing breakage from impact, as these materials can be hard and brittle.

 1. Anti-collision

-These types of collectibles are not suitable for taking out and must be handled with care when photographed.
-Even if you place it in a cabinet make sure it is stable to prevent it from shaking or falling over.
+These types of collectibles are not suitable for frequent handling and should be handled with care when photographed.
+Even when placed in a cabinet, ensure that they are stable to prevent shaking or tipping over.

 2. Protection from sunlight and moisture